visheshrwl/SappaDAS/README.md

         cout << "Hello";                -->  O(n)
     }

-//In the above code as n depends on input provided by the user in the code or it can be said that it's variable therefore it's O(n) complexity
+** In the above code as n depends on input provided by the user in the code or it can be said that it's variable therefore it's O(n) complexity

     Binary Search -> O(logn)